The biggest injuries of NFL Week 16

 Tyrone Crawford, DL, Dallas Cowboys

-Coach Jason Garrett said Crawford was heading home after going to the hospital for a neck injury on the second play of Sunday's win against Tampa Bay.
+Coach Jason Garrett said Crawford was heading home after going to the hospital for a neck injury the occurred on the second play of Sunday's win against Tampa Bay.
 Garrett said the scans and MRI came back negative.
-"Obviously a very scary thing," Garrett said.
-"One of the most well-respected guys I've been around and so our thoughts are with him, but the news has been good initially." -- Todd Archer
+"Obviously, a very scary thing," Garrett said.
+"One of the most well-respected guys I've been around, and so our thoughts are with him, but the news has been good initially." -- Todd Archer

 Jurrell Casey, DT, Tennessee Titans

 Casey suffered what appeared to be a left leg injury in the fourth quarter.
-The training staff examined Casey on the sideline, he took off his pads and watched the final series on defense.
+The training staff examined Casey on the sideline, and he took off his pads and watched the final series on defense.
 He was replaced by Darius Kilgo. -- Turron Davenport

 Xavier Rhodes, CB, Minnesota Vikings

-Rhodes' string of nagging injuries continued against the Lions, as he hurt his groin towards the tail end of the game which kept him sidelined.
-The Vikings also lost CB Marcus Sherrels in the game, due to a foot injury. -- Courtney Cronin
+Rhodes' string of nagging injuries continued against the Lions, as he hurt his groin toward the tail end of the game, sidelining him.
+The Vikings also lost CB Marcus Sherels in the game due to a foot injury. -- Courtney Cronin

 Taylor Heinicke, QB, Carolina Panthers

-Heinicke suffered an elbow injury in the first half and returned, but he left uncertainty as to whether he will be able to play in the finale at New Orleans.
-Kyle Allen would be up.
+Heinicke suffered an elbow injury in the first half and returned, but he left uncertainty as to whether he will be able to play in the regular-season finale at New Orleans.
+If not, Kyle Allen would be up.
 There's no need to risk Cam Newton, who remains on the active roster, with no chance to make the playoffs. -- David Newton

 Denzel Ward, CB, Cleveland Browns

 Pro Bowl cornerback Denzel Ward left the game in the fourth quarter with a concussion, interim coach Gregg Williams said.
-This has to be scary to the Browns.
-Ward had missed the previous two games with a concussion. -- Pat McManamon
+This has to be scary for the Browns; Ward missed the previous two games with a concussion. -- Pat McManamon

 Dante Pettis, WR, San Francisco 49ers

-49ers coach Kyle Shanahan said the initial diagnosis on Pettis' left knee injury was that it was an MCL issue.
-Shanahan said he hadn't been informed of any damage to ACL, though Pettis will miss the season finale against the Rams. -- Nick Wagoner
+San Francisco coach Kyle Shanahan said the initial diagnosis on Pettis' left knee injury was that it was an MCL issue.
+Shanahan said he hadn't been informed of any damage to the ACL, though Pettis will miss the regular-season finale against the Rams. -- Nick Wagoner

 Vontaze Burfict, LB, Cincinnati Bengals

-Burfict left the game with his second concussion of the season, and seventh of his career.
+Burfict left the game with his second concussion of the season and seventh of his career.
 Burfict's multiple concussions should be a concern that lasts beyond this season. -- Katherine Terrell

 Deonte Thompson, WR, Buffalo Bills

 Thompson was carted to the locker room in the third quarter with a toe injury and did not return.
 Thompson is the only receiver of the seven on the Bills' roster who is not a rookie or second-year player.
-Expect the Bills to use a combination of their young receivers if Thompson cannot play in next Sunday's finale against the Dolphins. -- Mike Rodak
+Expect the Bills to use a combination of their young receivers if Thompson cannot play in next Sunday's regular-season finale against the Dolphins. -- Mike Rodak

 Josh Wells, OT, Jacksonville Jaguars

 The Jaguars' already beat-up offensive line lost another player on Sunday when RT Josh Wells, who had just come off injured reserve with a groin injury, suffered a concussion.
-When he went out, the Jaguars shuffled Patrick Omameh from left guard to right tackle and put reserve Chris Reed at left guard, which likely would be the lineup in the finale next week if Wells cannot play. -- Michael DiRocco
+When he went out, the Jaguars shuffled Patrick Omameh from left guard to right tackle and put reserve Chris Reed at left guard, which likely would be the lineup next week if Wells cannot play. -- Michael DiRocco

 Jaire Alexander, CB, Green Bay Packers